mikementor/about/qa-review/identifying-the-context.md

  > todo re-order questions by priority...

  > todo understand wholeness of the questions: is it enough for creating a test strategy?
+Are there redundant questions?

  > todo identify relations with existing TPI next/TMMI/ ISO 29119/ ISQTB/ Context-driven testing / etc..